Penguins688/A-the-programming-language/README.md

 ### If conditions

-**If conditions have basically the same syntax as Javascrip except without the weird triple equals**
+**If conditions have basically the same syntax as Javascript except without the weird triple equals**

 ```java
 if (1 == 1) {